qiime2/q2-fmt/README.md

 ## Installation

 Please note that this software is now an alpha release.
 Initial conda packages are available, but have not been tested in integration against our other plugins yet.
 For now, create a fresh conda environment for q2-fmt using the following command:

+Note: This is a `Development` install of q2-fmt
 Mac OS instructions
 ```bash
 CONDA_SUBDIR=osx-64 conda env create \